 If you have seed starting problems read my 5 Tips for Starting Seeds Indoors and 4 Common Seed Starting Problems and How to Fix Them

 Now comes the fun part!
 It’s time to plant your tomatoes in the garden!
-Growing tomatoes required very healthy soil, so make sure your soil isn’t deficient before getting started.
+Growing tomatoes requires very healthy soil, so make sure your soil isn’t deficient before getting started.
 Also make sure your tomato bed is in a spot that receives full sun.

 A couple of weeks before your planting out date, start hardening off your tomato plants.
 This is done by setting them outside in a sheltered area to get them used to the elements such as sun and wind.
 You can read all about how it’s done here: Hardening Off Your Transplants.